Understanding Feature Importance in Machine Learning

 Feature importance refers to techniques that calculate a score for all the input features for a given model.
 The scores represent the “importance” of each feature.
 A higher score means that the specific feature will have a larger effect on the model that is being used to predict a certain variable.

-Let’s take a real-life example for a better understanding.
 Suppose you have to buy a new house near your workplace.
 While purchasing a house, you might think of different factors.
-The most important factor in your decision making might be the location of the property, and so, you’ll likely only look for houses that are near your workplace.
-Feature importance works in a similar way.
-It will rank features based on the effect that they have on the model’s prediction.
+The most important factor in your decision-making might be the location of the property, so you’ll likely only look for houses that are near your workplace.
+Feature importance works in a similar way, ranking features based on the effect that they have on the model’s prediction.

 More on Machine LearningA Deep Dive Into Non-Maximum Suppression (NMS)